bahrus/custom-enhancements/README.md

 While it is a bit dicey to be supporting these single word attributes for custom elements, attributes that could conflict with future global attributes, that ship has sailed, and I view it as similar to key words in JavaScript, just a risk we have agreed is acceptable.

 This proposal views the risks of following suit as being too high when we move on to enhancing higher-order components, especially as the platform is happily introducing more of them (🥳).
-There is an informal understanding that built-in attributes won't have dashes in them (e.g. onclick, etc), except once in a blue moon (aria-*) so insisting on dashes in this context seems prudent.
+There is an informal understanding that built-in attributes won't have dashes in them (e.g. onclick, etc), except once in a blue moon (aria-*), so insisting on dashes in this context seems prudent.

 The extra enh- is there to avoid conflicting with attributes that a custom element author may be using, so one of the aspects of this proposal is to suggest that the platform reserve "enh-" prefix similar to how it reserved "data-".